Comparison of modern open-source visual SLAM approaches: Results

-In Table \ref{table:dre} we compared results of ORB-SLAM2 (mono and rgb-d versions) with DRE-SLAM on DRE dataset with dynamic content.
-We can clearly see that DRE SLAM \cite{dre} gives the best results both on low dynamic and high dynamic sequences in comparison with ORB-SLAM2.
+In Table \ref{table:dre} the results of ORB-SLAM2 (mono and rgb-d versions) with DRE-SLAM on the DRE dataset with dynamic content are illustrated.
+It can be clearly seen that DRE SLAM \cite{dre} gives the best results both on low dynamic and high dynamic sequences in comparison with ORB-SLAM2.

 Table \ref{table:cpu_ram_table} indicates CPU load and RAM memory usage.
 All algorithms were tested on the system with Intel Core i7 8565U CPU and 16 GB of RAM.
-VINS-Mono demands fewer resources than others on the TUM VI corridor (indoor) environment but rather mediocre results on the outdoor sequence.
+It is worth mentioning that besides external modules of some approaches working in parallel the amount of required memory depends on many other aspects.
+A number of keyframes, amount of tracked visual features per keyframe, the type of a feature, and descriptor.
+The denser the map the more memory and computational time are needed to solve the problem.
+If the back-end of the SLAM algorithm uses all the measurements in batch mode: Open VSLAM, ORB-SLAM 2/3, LDSO with g2o \cite{Kummerle2011} solver or VINS-Mono, VINS-Fusion, Maplab, DRE with Ceres \cite{CERES} solver, obviously, computational resources are limited, but this paradigm provides the best accuracy if not a significant amount of outliers present.
+However, the Bayes tree structure of the factor graph proposed in iSAM/iSAM2 \cite{iSAM2} used in Kimera allows to significantly save resources due to incremental updates of Jacobian matrices with upcoming measurements.
+Only remote loop closures (between initial and last states) can nullify the advantage of a tree-based structure as all the poses have to be recalculated.
+The cheapest way to update trajectory and map is a fixed-lag smoothing approach with marginalization \cite{marginalisation} used in Basalt which is a bit similar to filtering used in Open VINS.
+Unfortunately, it does not allow us to use all the measurements and might cause problems with remote loop closures.
+Recent algorithms use to solve a full problem with all measurements in a parallel thread for saving resources while other threads are busy with current estimation.
+As table \ref{table:cpu_ram_table} illustrates, VINS-Mono demands fewer resources than others on the TUM VI corridor (indoor) environment but rather mediocre results on the outdoor sequence.
 Basalt shows a small need for memory both on indoor and outdoor sequences.
 OpenVINS consumes the smallest amount of CPU resources on TUM VI outdoors.
 All other algorithms on the outdoors sequence show significant demand for memory.
 The reason for that is the length of the sequence, leading to a huge amount of visual features.
 Kimera shows itself to be quite sufficient in memory consumption and CPU load on Euroc MH\_05 sequence.
 Results of ORB-SLAM2 and LDSO are comparable and quite demanding both in memory and CPU load.
-DRE-SLAM expectedly demands lots of resources even for relatively short sequence.
+DRE-SLAM expectedly demands lots of resources even for a relatively short sequence.
 The possible reason is the use of several modules for a bunch of tasks.